qmonmert/strava-provider-writable/README.md

 3. Gulp

-    * Go into the project and launch in a terminal :
+    * Go into the project and launch in a terminal (prerequisites : ruby, sass, compass) :
         ```
         $ npm install
         $ gulp